vboussange/vboussange.github.io/content/post/research-project-dependencies/index.md

 ---
 featured: false
 subtitle: ""
-summary: "Reproducibility in research projects requires that others (and future you) can recreate the minimal environment to run your scripts.
+summary: "Your future you and others should be able to recreate the minimal environment to run the scripts in your research project.
 This is best achieved using **package managers**  and **virtual environments**."
 date: "2024-06-11"
 header-includes:
   - "\\newcommand{\\M}{\\mathcal{M}}"